F1sh-2/Learning-Journal/README.md

 so might add some fun things being able to images of things people might like as a logo for a characters im working on the prototype for testing of the actual game going forward.

+17/12/2024
+testing out new questions for the game it didn't have many problem